 Laguna Beach Diving Spots

-Laguna is home to some of the best spots for both diving and snorkeling in Orange County.
+Laguna Beach is home to some of the best spots for both diving and snorkeling in Orange County.
 The area brings an artsy crowd and beachgoers alike.
 Laguna offers great diving and snorkeling because it is home to a marine wildlife reserve which allows fish and wildlife to roam freely.
 Parking here is a bit of a struggle but there is street parking as well.
 Bathroom facilities in Laguna are convenient and shops are nearby.
 Beach entry here is through various staircases that feed directly into sandy beaches.

 Each dive spot featured in Laguna Beach is also a phenomenal snorkeling location.
 Essentially anywhere diving is good in California, snorkeling is inherently good as well so be sure to check out the thick kelp forests and active wildlife either with just a snorkel or a full SCUBA setup!